JustineKelly02/Library4A/README.md

 **a.
 Register Author** - register/add a new author to the database.

+**Description:**
+  Adds a new author to the database.
+The author’s name must be unique, at least five characters long, and cannot be blank.

 - **Endpoint:** `/author/register`
 - **Method:** `POST`
 - **Sample Payload:**